Psychology

 There are two routes to an ESRC-funded PhD in Psychology at Âé¶¹´«Ã½:

-doctoral (PhD) research for students that already hold a master’s degree recognised by the ESRC.
+- Doctoral (PhD) research (typically three years and three months) for students who already hold a masters degree recognised by the ESRC.

 Successful applicants will be part of a large, vibrant, highly collaborative community of PhD students with good interdisciplinary links, providing opportunities for research, training and collaboration.